southwick-associates/dashboard-sa-template/github_vignettes/data-schema.md

 File path: `./Data-sensitive/[state]/standard.sqlite3`

 The standardized database potentially includes multiple data pulls.
 For example, suppose a state sends 10 years of data from Jan 1, 2009 through Dec, 31 2018.
 This data pull would first go into a `raw-2018-q4.sqlite3` database, and then standardized in `standard.sqlite3`.
 An updated set of data covers Jan 1, 2018 through Dec 31, 2019 and goes into `raw-2019-q4.sqlite3`.
-The `standard.sqlite3` tables should then be appended with this new dataset.
+The `standard.sqlite3` tables should then be appended with this new dataset (a UNION in SQL parlance).
 The data provenance is tracked in each table using the corresponding "period" column.

 ### Standardization Guidelines